ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

 ## Shutdown

-- Go to the terminal where the application is running and pressing `Ctrl+C`
+- Go to the terminal where the application is running and pressing `Ctrl+C`;
-- Stop the services started using the `init-environment` script as explained in [Shutdown Environment](https://github.com/ivangfr/springboot-vault-examples#shutdown-environment) section of the main README
+- Stop the services started using the `init-environment` script as explained in [Shutdown Environment](https://github.com/ivangfr/springboot-vault-examples#shutdown-environment) section of the main README.

 ## Cleanup

-To remove the Docker image create by this example, go to a terminal and run the command below
+To remove the Docker image create by this example, go to a terminal and run the command below:
 ```
 ./remove-docker-images.sh spring-cloud-vault-approle-cassandra
 ```